PR Bond Fund Investors Denied Class Action Status

 The case is SDM Holdings Inc. et al. v.
 UBS Financial Services Inc. of Puerto Rico et al., case number 3:12-cv-01663, in the U.S. District Court of the District of Puerto Rico.

-The experienced securities fraud attorneys at Colling Gilbert Wright & Carter are actively investigating and filing FINRA arbitrations for losses associated with marketing and sale of UBS Puerto Rico proprietary closed-end bond funds.
+The experienced securities fraud attorneys at Colling Gilbert Wright are actively investigating and filing FINRA arbitrations for losses associated with marketing and sale of UBS Puerto Rico proprietary closed-end bond funds.
 If you have lost money in one or more of these funds, contact our offices today for a free case evaluation